 A comprehensive training programme is offered to governors to assit them in their role.

-View governor training courses on offer for the Autumn Term.
+View governor training courses on offer for this Term.

 Help us improve - don't include personal or financial information, e.g. your National Insurance number or credit card details.